samuelgomez09/Cv-Layout-test/README.md

 - **Responsive:** Ensures optimal viewing across various devices.
 - **Interactive Elements:** Incorporates subtle interactive elements for a modern user experience.
 - **Easy Customization:** Codebase structured for straightforward personalization.

+- **Note**

+ This project is still a work in progress, and certain features are not finalized.
+At the moment, the responsive design has been tailored primarily for regular laptops and tablets.